aegir-project/provision/README.md

 You can use it to launch Drupal quickly on your own computer, locally or on a server.

-Currently being developed on GitHub: [github.com/aegir-project/provision](https://github.com/aegir-project/provision)
+Currently being developed on GitHub: [github.com/aegir-project/provision](https://github.com/aegir-project/provision).

+Documentation currently available at [aegir.gitbooks.io/provision](https://aegir.gitbooks.io/provision/).

 ## Origins